Gove dismisses talk of emergency budget to tackle rising costs

 He said ministers were looking at ways to help but talk of a budget was simply the media "chasing their own tails".

-A No 10 source said a dozen ideas to help ease the cost of living are being considered, including ideas like changing the frequency of MoTs.
+A No 10 source said a dozen ideas to help ease the cost of living are being considered, including proposals like changing the frequency of MoTs.

 Labour said the Queen's Speech did not contain enough measures to help people.

+Opposition MPs also criticised Mr Gove for jokingly using different accents in a BBC interview as he defended the government's response to the cost of living crisis in the Queen's Speech.

-The Queen's Speech - delivered this year by Prince Charles in the Queen's absence - contained 38 bills and draft bills for the coming year.
+The speech - delivered this year by Prince Charles in the Queen's absence - contained 38 bills and draft bills for the coming year.

 Speaking to BBC Breakfast, shadow justice secretary Steve Reed said many were surprised the government's plans for legislation in the coming months did not include more measures to help people out.